nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 ## Investigation & understanding

+The first step when investigating any issue is to try to recreate it.
+This can often be easier said than done.

+The reality is that it took a few attempts seperated by a number of nights sleep to fully understand what was actually happening when the `collector` was unable to store trace spans due to Elasticsearch being unavailable.

+At Auto Trader we deploy the Delivery Platform to a `testing` cluster on GKE which is an exact replica of `production` from a platform perspective (i.e. not including the product related services).
+This made it relatively straighforward simulate the issue in a non-production environment

 - recreating the problem in a controlled environment
+- jaeger collector idle memory usage, 18mb
+- using Go porfile tools to visualise the heap
 - queue
 - understanding the memory usage in more detail
 - Go heap profiling